renderedSafe/GTA-V-Autonomous-Vehicle/README.md

 # fast-screenshots
 A project pursuing rapid, parallelized screenshot capture.

-Based on in implementation by Werseter
+Based on an implementation by Werseter